Save to List My Reading List

 (Mailing Address Here)

-Nonprofit Articles of Incorporation, Choosing a Registered Agent
+Nonprofit Articles of Incorporation: Choosing a Registered Agent

-Your registered agent has one job and one job only and it’s corresponding with the incorporating state.
+Your registered agent has one job and one job only and it's corresponding with the incorporating state.
 She or he will handle all legal correspondence, letters, notifications and such.
-It is important to know that your registered agent should be a resident of the incorporating state which is not difficult to do since you absolutely should not incorporate in a non-resident state anyway.
+It's important to know that your registered agent should be a resident of the incorporating state which is not difficult to do since you absolutely should not incorporate in a non-resident state anyway.

 Most nonprofits elect to have one of their local board members or the incorporator as their registered agent.

-ARTICLE IX, Appointment of Registered Agent
+NONPROFIT ARTICLES OF INCORPORATION ARTICLE IX, Appointment of Registered Agent

 9.01 Registered Agent